-Policy No. 12 Effective Date: March 2019 Authorized by: Jennie Manees MPH, MT (ASCP) Revised Date: May 2021
+Policy No. 12 Effective Date: March 2019 Authorized by: Jen (ASCP) nnie Manees MPH, M Revised Date: May 2021

 To ensure that students receive adequate clinical education and are not used as a substitute employees performing laboratory testing in the event of a staffing shortage.
 All activities during clinical training must be related to learning objectives.
 However, practice of procedures is encouraged to proficiency.